vibeus/vibe-website/content/demo/video-demo.md

           exact_length: 1:31
         tab_panel:
           video_overview:
-            content: Get an overview of Vibe App store and see the app launch center, where you can easily switch between or split screen open apps.
+            content: Get an overview of Vibe app store and see the app launch center, where you can easily switch between or split screen open apps.
           resources:
             faqs:
               - title: How to download applications?
                 url: https://knowledge.vibe.us/how-to-download-applications
-      - title: Third-party Apps Annotation
+      - title: Third Party Apps Annotation
         video:
           id: Rt9Um8le7iI
           length: 1
           exact_length: 0:52
         tab_panel:
           video_overview:
-            content: When using 3rd party apps, you can also annotate on the screen and screenshot to save it to the canvas.
+            content: When using third party apps, you can also annotate on the screen and screenshot to save it to the canvas.
           resources:
   - title: Video Conferencing
     playlist: